logto-io/docs/docs/docs/references/resources/README.md

     &resource=https%3A%2F%2Flogto.dev%2Fapi%2Fusers
 ```

-Logto will validate and process these resource indicators and grant the `authorization_code`.
+Logto will validate and store these resource indicators.
+An `authorization_code` will be granted and returned with scopes restricted to these specified resources.

 ### 2. Access Token request

-When the resource parameter is used on an access token request made to the token endpoint, it indicates the target service or protected resource where the client intends to use the requested access token.
+When the resource parameter is present on an access token request along with the `authorization_code` granted above, it will specify the target API resource audience of the access token is requested.

 ```bash
 POST https://logto.dev/oidc/token HTTP/1.1